langwatch/n8n-observability/README.md

 Observability for [n8n](https://n8n.io) powered by [LangWatch](https://langwatch.ai).
 Instruments workflows and nodes via OpenTelemetry and sends spans to LangWatch.

+> [!INFO]
+> **Complete LangWatch Integration**: You can pair this with the [LangWatch n8n nodes](https://github.com/langwatch/n8n-nodes-langwatch) to get a complete LangWatch integration, including Prompt Management, Evaluation, Datasets, and more.

 ## Features
 - Workflow + node spans with errors and metadata
 - Safe JSON I/O capture (toggleable)